openfaas/docs/docs/deployment/kubernetes.md

 # Deployment guide for Kubernetes

-## Build a cluster

 Before deploying OpenFaaS, you should provision a Kubernetes cluster.

+## Installing OpenFaaS (an overview)

 There are many options for deploying a local or remote cluster.
 You can read about the [various Kubernetes distributions here](https://kubernetes.io/docs/setup/).

 Once you have a cluster, you can follow the detailed instructions on this page.

 * Install OpenFaaS CLI
 * Deploy OpenFaaS using via helm or arkade
 * Find your OpenFaaS gateway address
+* Retrieve your gateway credentials
 * Log in, deploy a function, and try out the UI.

+From there, you should consider: adding a TLS certificate with Ingress, switching to the OIDC/OAuth2 plugin for authentication, and tuning-up for production use.

+## Build your cluster

 ### Local clusters